-Seminar focused on a particular author, period or genre, for instance Chaucer, Shakespeare, Spenser, and Milton; women's writing.
+Seminar focused on a particular author, period or genre; for instance Chaucer, Shakespeare, Spenser and Milton; women's writing.
 Topics vary; may be repeated for credit.

-LITR 5435 British Literature - Restoration to the Present
+LITR 5435 - British Literature

-Seminar focused on a particular period or genre, for instance Restoration, 18th Century, Romantic, Victorian, Modern: poetry or the novel.
+Seminar focused on a particular period or genre; for instance Restoration, 18th Century, Romantic, Victorian, Modern: poetry or the novel.
 Topics vary; may be repeated for credit.

-LITR 5436 Major Authors
+LITR 5436 - Major Authors

-Intensive study of one or more authors influential in American, English, or world literature.
-For instance: Euripides, Dante, Dickinson, George Eliot, or Walcott.
-Topics vary; may be repeated for credit.
+Intensive study of one or more authors influential in American, English or world literature.
+For instance: Euripides, Dante, Dickinson, George Eliot or Walcott.
+Topics vary may be repeated for credit.

-LITR 5437 Literature and Culture
+LITR 5437 - Literature and Culture

 Seminar on interdisciplinary approaches to the study of texts within cultures.
-Topics vary; may be repeated for credit when content varies.
+Topics vary may be repeated for credit when content varies.

-LITR 5438 Literature and Gender
+LITR 5438 - Literature and Gender

 Seminar on texts exploring gender issues.
-Examination of a range of theoretical approaches to such topics as gender and identity; gender, class, and race; feminist theory; or gendered literary traditions.
+Examination of a range of theoretical approaches to such topics as gender and identity; gender, class and race; feminist theory; or gendered literary traditions.
 Topics vary; may be repeated for credit.

-LITR 5439 Genre, Movement, or Style
+LITR 5439 - Genre, Movement, or Style

-Intensive study of a particular literary genre, movement, or style such as Romanticism, Surrealism, the Gothic, the short story, the epic, confessional poetry, mysteries and detective stories, or magical realism.
+Intensive study of a particular literary genre, movement, or style such as Romanticism, Surrealism, the Gothic, the short story, the epic, confessional poetry, mysteries and detective stories or magical realism.
 Topics vary; may be repeated for credit.

-LITR 5831 World/Multicultural Literature
+LITR 5831 - World/Multicultural Literature

-Survey or in-depth focus on a nation's, region's, culture's, or diaspora's literature, potentially in dialogue with other literary traditions.
-Topics may include Postcolonial Literature, Literature of India, American Minority or Immigrant Literature, and others.
+Survey or in-depth focus of the literature of a nation, region, culture or diaspora, potentially in dialogue with other literary traditions.
+Topics may include Postcolonial Literature, Literature of India, American Minority or Immigrant Literature and others.
 Topics vary; may be repeated for credit.

-LITR 5931 Research Topics in Literature
+LITR 5931 - Research Topics in Literature